Acer Laptop

 The motherboard is held in place by only two screws.

-But first, you need to disconnect the cables from their connectors.
+But first, you need to disconnect the cable from the connector.

 Step 8